yashkothadia/Face_swap/README.md

 pip install -r requirements.txt
 ```

+## Notes:
+- Here i am using 'buffalo_l' model to detect faces in image and inswapper_128.onnx model to swap the image faces.<br>
+- You can contol swap the image faces using source_indexes and target_indexes.<br>
+- For example source_indexes = 0,1 and target_indexes=1,3 (indesxes starting from 0).<br>

 You have to install ``onnxruntime-gpu`` manually to enable GPU inference, install ``onnxruntime`` by default to use CPU only inference.

 ## Download Checkpoints